Kinrany/kinrany.dev/src/skills.md

 ## Skills

-I'm a programming language polyglot.
-I prefer TypeScript and Rust, but I know C, C#, Python and Lua and I'm familiar with lisps and statically typed functional languages.
+Programming languages: I prefer Rust and TypeScript, but I know C, C#, Python and Lua and I'm familiar with lisps and statically typed functional languages.

 Most of my professional experience was web-related.
 I can create from scratch and deploy